devicehive/esp8266-firmware/COMMANDS.md

 -d '{"command":"gpio/write","parameters":{"1":0}}' \
 http://nn8571.pg.devicehive.com/api/device/astaff/command
 ```
-This would setting pin1 to 0.
-For expampe with Adafruit's Huzzah ESP8266 modules (https://www.adafruit.com/products/2471) with PIN1 connected to LED it will turn the LED on.
+This would set PIN1 to 0.
+For expample on Adafruit's Huzzah ESP8266 modules (https://www.adafruit.com/products/2471) with PIN1 connected to LED it will turn the LED on.

+Below you can find JSON commands to interact with low-level peripherals on your chip.

 #GPIO
 Each ESP8266 pin can be loaded up to 12 mA.
-Pins also have overvoltage and reverse protection.
+Pins also have overvoltage and reverse current protection.

 ##gpio/write
-Sets gpio pins state according to parameters specified.
+Sets gpio pins according to parameters specified.
 Pins will be automatically initialized as output when command is received.
-All pins will be setup simultaneously.
+All pins will be set up simultaneously.
 Unlisted pins will remain unaffected.

 *Parameters*:
 JSON with a set of key-value pairs, where key is pin number and value '0' for LOW, '1' for HIGH or 'x' for NOP, leaving pin unaffected.
-Sample below, sets gpio10 to LOW and gpio11 to HGIH.
+Sample below sets gpio10 to LOW and gpio11 to HGIH.

 *Example*:
 ```json